-Frequently Asked Questions-

 Yes we do – a gift certificate is the perfect way to surprise someone with a hunt.
 By giving a gift certificate, the person can call and make a reservation on a date that works with his/her schedule.
-It can be in any amount, though the most popular amount is $525 which would pay for most animals on the ranch.
+It can be in any amount, though the most popular amount is $675 which would pay for most animals on the ranch.
 The recipient would only pay out of pocket for butchering and gratuity on their hunt date.
 We can take payment over the phone on a credit card or you can mail us a check and we’ll get it mailed out ASAP.
 There is a $25 convenience fee if paid by credit/debit over the phone.

 Can I come hunt rabbit/quail/deer/etc. on your land?

 No, we do not offer hunts of any other kind besides the species you see offered on our “exotics offered” page.
 There are no animals that you can come hunt for free at our ranch.
 We have assigned people who control our predators (coyotes, etc.) for us.

 Can I do an afternoon or evening hunt on your ranch?